isomerpages/moe-bendemeersec/_secondary-1-posting/Welcome on Board.md

 ---

-Click the links on the left for online registration, important first day of school information, and additional resources.

 For more information on the 2024 Secondary One Posting, please refer to this MOE <a target="_blank" href="https://www.moe.gov.sg/secondary/s1-posting/results">webpage</a>.

 If you have any questions, do drop us a note at bendemeer_ss@moe.edu.sg.